glbala87/ELLA_tool/docs/releasenotes/README.md

 #### Variant filter configurations

-ella now supports configuring several filter configurations for a user group.
+ELLA now supports configuring several filter configurations for a user group.
 This lets you define filter chains that are specific to certain types of analyses (e.g. single or trio analyses) or specific analysis names.
 One analysis can have several applicable filter configurations which will show up as options in the side bar inside the analysis workflow:

 <div style="text-indent: 4%;">
     <img src="./img/1-4-filter-select.png">